danielmolnar992/apache-airflow-basics/readme.md

 - Airflow 2.4 with CeleryExecutor
 - Elasticsearch
 - Pandas
-- Flake8 and Isort for linting and formatting
+- Flake8 and Isort for linting and formatting (in local dev environment)

 ## Usage